A demonstration that classical gravity does not produce entanglement: A Newton-Cartan Analysis

-In NCG, gravity is associated with spacetime curvature (as in GR), but the theory has the local symmetry structure of Galilean spacetime, not Lorentzian spacetime.
-Time is absolute, moments correspond to spacelike hypersurfaces, and meanwhile curvature vanishes at each moment (that is, non-trivial gravitational potentials only induce curvature in the direction of time).
-The models of the theory are classical spacetimes, represented as quadruples $(M,t_a,h^{ab},\nabla)$ where $M$ is a differentiable manifold, $t_a$ and $h^{ab}$ are tensorial quantities on $M$ such that $t_ah^{ab}=\textbf{0}$ for all $p\in M$, and $\nabla$ is a derivative operator on $M$ compatible with $t_a$ and $h^{ab}$.
-A standard procedure exists for relating $\nabla$ to a gravitational potential $\phi$ understood to supplement a Galilean spacetime $(M,t_a,h^{ab},\mathring{\nabla})$, where $\mathring{\nabla}$ is a flat derivative operator that is also compatible with $t_a$ and $h^{ab}$.
+In NCG, as we have said, gravity is associated with spacetime curvature (as in GR).
+But the theory has the local symmetry structure of Galilean spacetime, not Lorentzian spacetime.
+In particular, time is absolute, moments correspond to spacelike hypersurfaces, and curvature vanishes at each moment (that is, non-trivial gravitational potentials only induce curvature in the direction of time).
+This theory is non-relativistic and empirically indistinguishable from standard classical Newtonian gravity set in flat, Galilean spacetime that is given in terms of a potential (and corresponding force law).
+The models of NCG are represented as quadruples $(M,t_a,h^{ab},\nabla)$ where $M$ is a differentiable manifold, $t_a$ and $h^{ab}$ are tensorial quantities on $M$ such that $t_ah^{ab}=\textbf{0}$ for all $p\in M$, and $\nabla$ is a derivative operator on $M$ compatible with $t_a$ and $h^{ab}$.
+A standard procedure exists for relating $\nabla$ to a gravitational potential $\phi$ understood to supplement $(M,t_a,h^{ab},\mathring{\nabla})$, where $\mathring{\nabla}$ is flat.
 In all cases, derivative operators provide standards for sorting inertial (geodesic) trajectories.
+This is the sense in which the models of NCG replace models of different potentials by encoding gravity in spacetime curvature, analogous to the situation in GR but non-relativistic.